syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Find-and-replace-multiple-paragraphs).

 ## Find text in a Word document and format

 You can find text in a Word document and format or highlight it .You can find the first occurrence of text using the `Find` method.
 Find the next occurrences of the text using the `FindNext` method.